 Now that you know the basics and the Mongolian phrases, it’s time to use these to the test!

-Although there are numerous ways how you can start with practicing Zolgokh if you are meeting with someone close to you that is elderly.
+Although there are numerous ways you can start practicing Zolgokh if you are meeting with someone close to you who is elderly.
 If it is your boss or someone that you just met, shaking hands will do the job.

-If you are interested and want to be able to speak other languages than your native one, then the Ling App is a solid resource to try out.
+If you are interested and want to be able to speak languages other than Mongolian or your native one, then the Ling app is a solid resource to try out.

-The Ling App is here to help you!
-From a variety of languages that you can choose from and activities that are tailored for you and your language needs, this platform is the best out there!
+The Ling app is here to help you!
+From a variety of languages that you can choose from and activities that are tailored to you and your language needs, this platform is the best out there!

-Not only is the Ling App convenient, but it is very easy to use as well!
-Not only can you learn about the Mongolian language, but you can also learn about Thai, Filipino, and even Russian!
+Not only is the Ling app convenient, but it is very easy to use as well!
+Not only can you learn about the Mongolian language and Mongolian phrases, but you can also learn about Thai, Filipino, and even Russian!
 There are so many languages that you can choose from.

-If you are interested in speaking the Mongolian language and know what to say besides "Guij Baina" or "Minii neriig," then you definitely have to check the Ling App now!
-Its language learning made easy.
+If you are interested in speaking the Mongolian language and know what to say besides “Guij Baina” or “Minii neriig,” then you definitely have to check the Ling app now!
+It is language learning made easy.